roblesi/FiestaBoard/docs/features/APPLE_MUSIC_SETUP.md

 4. **When music stops**, Vestaboard falls back to weather/date display

 ## Troubleshooting

+### Home Assistant Mode Issues

+**"Home Assistant not configured"**
+- Make sure Home Assistant feature is enabled and configured first
+- Check that `HOME_ASSISTANT_BASE_URL` and `HOME_ASSISTANT_ACCESS_TOKEN` are set

+**"Could not fetch state for media_player.homepod"**
+- Verify the entity ID is correct (check in Home Assistant → Settings → Developer Tools → States)
+- Make sure your HomePod is actually integrated in Home Assistant
+- Entity ID format should be `media_player.homepod` or `media_player.homepod_room_name`

+**"HomePod state is 'idle', not playing"**
+- This is normal - the service only displays when music is actually playing
+- Try playing music on your HomePod and wait a few seconds

+**"No media info available"**
+- HomePod may not be reporting media info to Home Assistant
+- Try playing music directly on HomePod (not AirPlayed)
+- Check Home Assistant logs for any HomePod integration errors

+### macOS Helper Mode Issues

 ### "Could not connect to Apple Music service"